alanmynah/alanmynahdotcom/src/routes/blog/posts/rsvp-card.md

 }
 ```

-o give the transition a slightly more polished look, let's add `perspective: 1000px;`.
+to give the transition a slightly more polished look, let's add `perspective: 1000px;`.

 ```css
 .container {